 An inquisitive 7-year-old who is prone to 'big feelings' or sensory overload and would benefit from a logical, scientific explanation for their internal experiences.
 It is also perfect for kids who love 'How It Works' style books but need that logic applied to social-emotional health.

 The book is very approachable and can be read cold.
-Parents might want to preview the section on 'farting and burping' if they are sensitive to potty humor, though it is handled scientifically.
+Parents sensitive to potty humor should know that the section on 'farting and burping' includes detailed diagrams of the digestive system and explanations of gas production.
+While scientifically accurate, some parents may find it too graphic for younger children.
 A parent might reach for this after their child has an 'unexplained' meltdown or displays a repetitive habit (like nail-biting) that the parent is struggling to address without frustration.

 Younger children (5-6) will enjoy the 'fun facts' about reflexes and physical quirks.
 Older children (8-9) will better grasp the abstract connections between the amygdala and their emotional regulation.